Click image to zoom.Double click image to zoom.

 - Why Teach Social Thinking? includes an introduction to the Social Thinking Vocabulary, terms that establish a common language for adults and students of all ages to talk about and explore social concepts.

-- The book outlines the Social Thinking-Social Communication Profile, a system that helps parents and educators define and better understand the social learning characteristics of different types of learners.
+- The book outlines the Social Thinking-Social Communication/Characteristics Summary (ST-SCS), a system that helps parents and educators define and better understand different social learning styles.

 - School educators who are interested in promoting concepts from the Social Thinking Methodology can use it to reinforce the idea that social thinking is something we all do.
-It is not just for students with social or emotional learning differences and/or challenges.
+It is not just for students with social or emotional learning needs.

 - At the college/university level, the questions in the book can be a springboard for graduate and post-graduate level classroom discussions.
 The free Study Guide further enhances learning and discussion.